simplyhexagonal/logger/README.md

 ## The `all` log level

-An important thing to note is that transports defined for the `all` will **always** be instantiated.
+An important thing to note is that transports defined for the `all` log level will **always** be instantiated.

 In the same way, calls to `logger.all()` will **always** log.